syncfusion-content/maui-docs/MAUI/Maps/markers.md

 ### Customizing data templates selector in markers

-Data template selector can be customized the appearance of each item with different templates based on specific constraints.
-You can choose a DataTemplate for each item at runtime based on the value of data-bound property using DataTemplateSelector.
+Data template selector also can be customized the appearance of each item with different templates based on specific constraints .
+You can choose a DataTemplate for each item at runtime based on the value of data-bound property using DataTemplateSelector in [`MarkerTooltipTemplate`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Maps.MapLayer.html#Syncfusion_Maui_Maps_MapLayer_MarkerTooltipTemplate) property.

 {% tabs %}